-We like to make exhilarating theatre, that ignites the soul.
+We make exhilarating theatre, that ignites the soul.

-We make potent and intoxicating theatre, mixing styles and genres to create an explosive style of storytelling.
+Heady Conduct make potent and intoxicating theatre, mixing technique and genres to create an explosive style of storytelling.

-We have worked with many people from different theatrical backgrounds and this inspires us to find new ways to capture the imaginations and hearts of our audiences and make theatre using timeless and universal stories.
+We have worked with many people from different theatrical backgrounds around the world.
+This inspires us to find new ways to capture the imaginations and hearts of our audiences and make theatre using timeless and universal stories.

 We want to create opportunities for young and talented people, and support actors and artists into employment.

 The company was set up by Beck Rogers and Simon Rodda in September 2015.
 We performed our first show as a new company, RECKLESS, at The Rose Playhouse, the first theatre in Southwark, and where Shakespeare himself performed.
 The Rose Playhouse was hosting new, innovative work 400 years ago and we were proud to continue the tradition with RECKLESS.
 Our debut show received critical acclaim and the company was invited back in 2016 to perform Measure for Measure.
 We were part of Shakespeare 400, a consortium of leading cultural, creative and educational organisations, celebrating the 400th anniversary since Shakespeare’s death.